3583Bytes/PromptCLI/README.md

 # Prompt CLI

 A terminal-based code assistant & chat interface for interacting with [Ollama](https://ollama.ai) large language models (maybe others in future), simillar to Clude Code & Gemini CLI but designed to work with an Ollama service running on your network.
-Currently the focus is to bridge the communication between the LLM and the device rather than creating a fully automatic agent.
-This means the workflow is focused on sending a command to the LLM and receiving a command action, rather than creating a loop of commands until a set of tasks is done.
-This may change in the future as local LLMs get more powerfull.
+Currently the focus is to bridge the communication between the LLM and the device by sending a command to the LLM and receiving a command action that the application will process.

 ---